longaccess/longaccess-client/README.md

 In order to use the service you must first have a username and password for the service.
 You can provide them to the program in two ways:

-1. as global arguments, e.g. `lacli -u user -p pass archive list ...`
+1. as global arguments, e.g. `lacli -u user -p pass archive list ...`.
+If a password is not provided you will be prompted for one.
 2. as entries in your `.netrc` file.
 This way you will not have to provide them everytime (but you should keep your `.netrc` safe)
+3. by using the `login` command.
+If authentication is succesfull you will be prompted to save the credentials in `.netrc` as above for future use.
+If interactive the credentials will be used for subsequent commands.

 Example usage
 -------------